 Power BI or Business intelligence is an analytical tool provided by Microsoft.
-This tool delivers insights can transform data into spectacular visuals.
-With this service, we can very quickly scan through a wide range of data sources with minimal efforts.
+This tool delivers insights that can transform data into spectacular visuals.
+With this service, we can very quickly scan through a wide range of data sources with minimal effort.
 The striking feature of this data is that it enables the user to visually explore and analyze on cloud and on-premises simultaneously and also share them with subordinates on any device.

 The addition of visuals increases the speed of analysis, giving sufficient time to the user to make informed decisions.
 According to a survey from Bain & Company, “Companies using analytics are 5 times more likely to make faster decisions.”
 Visuals function on various levels giving us useful insights.
 Microsoft Power BI provides interactive reports with all the necessary metrics.

 We saw briefly what Power BI is!
 Now let’s see how it is beneficial to the retail industry.

 Shopping has now become a cakewalk.
 A few scrolls and you are done, especially for those who hate going to market.
 All thanks to the digital age.

 The steady increase of eCommerce and mCommerce is eating the retail industry profits.
 This has put retailers under pressure.